Sanusihassan/c-flex-sys/readme.md

 -->

-# What Is flex-system?
+# flex-system

-flex-system is a fully customizable css grid system framework based on flexbox.
+A fully customizable css grid system framework based on flexbox.

-## Instalation
+## Installation

 install with npm: